IDA-TUBS/pycpa/doc/index.rst

 * backlog (maximum buffer sizes)
 * output event models

+An introduction to the approach is provided in [Henia2005]_.
+If you want to understand the internals of pyCPA we advice to read the paper.

 Features:
 ^^^^^^^^^
 * schedulers: (non-)preemtive fixed priority , Round Robin, TDMA, FIFO